apostrophecms/broadband/README.md

 ## Changelog

+### 1.1.0

+- Adds support for both MongoDB 2 and 3 via the cursor `next` and `nextObject` methods.
+- Adds JS linting to the tests.

-### CHANGES IN 1.0.0
+### 1.0.0

-Declared 1.0.0 stable as this has long been a component of Apostrophe.
+- Declared 1.0.0 stable as this has long been a component of Apostrophe.
 Updated lodash dependency to satisfy `npm audit`.

-### CHANGES IN 0.1.1
+### 0.1.1

-Fixed a rare race condition which caused `broadband` to invoke its final callback more than once.
+- Fixed a rare race condition which caused `broadband` to invoke its final callback more than once.

-### CHANGES IN 0.1.0
+### 0.1.0

-Initial release.
+- Initial release.
 With shiny unit tests, of course.